ministryofjustice/opg-technical-guidance/runbooks/CI_pipelines/adding-ci-dockerhub-users.md

 3. Add an environment variable for the service DockerID e.g. `$DOCKER_USER`
 4. Add an environment variable for the docker access token e.g. `$DOCKER_ACCESS_TOKEN`.
 5. You should now be able to reference these inside of the `config.yaml` for CircleCI.
 6. Follow the advice given in [using Docker Authenticated Pulls](https://circleci.com/docs/2.0/private-images/) to set up you pipeline with these credentials, when using environment variables.
-We are not using contexts at this time.